 The more items the customers can get from buying your products (whether the additional items are tangible or intangible), the higher your products’ perceived value becomes.

-If you head over to the Warrior Forum to view their WSOs (Warrior Special Offers), you’ll see how a lot of sellers are using this strategy.
+If you head over to the Warrior Forum to view their WSOs (Warrior Special Offers), you’ll see how a lot of sellers are using this strategy (for more about special promotions read Holiday email campaigns).

 Here’s another example.